-4.4.
-Combination of landslide susceptibility models
+4.4 Combination of landslide susceptibility models

-The results of the cross-tabulation between landslide susceptibility classes of both susceptibility maps (statistical and physically-based) are summarized in a contingency table (Table 6).
+The results of the cross tabulation between landslide susceptibility classes of both susceptibility maps (statistical and physically based) are summarized in a contingency table (Table 6).
 The distribution of shallow slides belonging to the validation group on the same contingency table is summarized in Table 7.
-Table 6 shows the combinations considered within the contingency table to classify the final landslide susceptibility map resulting from the integration of statistical and physically-based predictive models; the colours (red, orange, yellow, light green, green and grey) represent the final susceptibility classes (Very high, High, Moderate, Low, Very low, and uncertain, respectively).
-The corresponding final

-- shallow slides susceptibility map is shown in Fig. 11 and information about final landslide susceptibility classes is detailed in Table 8. - 25
+Table 6 shows the combinations considered within the contingency table to classify the final landslide susceptibility map resulting from the integration of statistical and physically based predictive models; the number labels defined in the footnote (1-6) represent the final susceptibility classes (very high, high, moderate, low, very low, and uncertain, respectively).
+The corresponding final shallow slide susceptibility map is shown in Fig. 11, and information about final landslide susceptibility classes is detailed in Table 8.